BlackAnon22/BlackAnon22.github.io/posts/CTF Competitions/CyberStarters_CTF.md

 ```
 Now, this is the weird string I was talking about.

-Well, I had to sacrifice 20 points to get hint so as to know the next course of action
+Well, I had to sacrifice 20 points to unlock the hint so as to know the next course of action

 ![image](https://user-images.githubusercontent.com/67879936/235379173-8eb2e2b2-a518-4f34-a1df-41c318b5f8dc.png)

 Now, from the hint we got ```^ bitwise operation```.

+<font color="Green">The bitwise XOR (^)(exclusive OR) operation takes two bit patterns of equal length and performs a logical XOR operation on each pair of corresponding bits.
+The resulting bit pattern has a 1 in each position where the corresponding bits in the operands are different, and a 0 where they are the same.</font>

-I also noticed that for the directories the base64 has the same length (i.e before and after the /).
+Taking a look at the directories you'll observe they have the same length (i.e before and after the /).

+For example,

 We'll be xoring ```HwEBBw0WGQ0HAQEaVBYcEAwHHw0QHRAaHxAdEAEQ``` with ```c2R1c2hkdWhzdWRoOHNoZGl1c2hkaXVoc3VpZGRi``` to see if we can get something.